• Academic Technology

 What Is Blended Learning?

 Education is no longer just about putting pen to paper and memorizing facts.
-Today, innovative educators in both higher education and corporate learning & development are improving learning through technology, as evidenced by the rapid adoption of technology-assisted teaching methods and blended learning models.
+Today, innovative educators in both higher education and corporate learning and development are improving learning through technology, as evidenced by the rapid adoption of technology-assisted teaching methods and blended learning models.
+So, what is blended learning?

 Blended learning (also known as hybrid learning) is a method of teaching that integrates technology and digital media with traditional instructor-led classroom activities, giving students more flexibility to customize their learning experiences.

 Although there are 4 basic models of blended learning, the possibilities are endless when it comes to the ways in which instructional technologies can be blended into a teacher’s pedagogical approach.
-The flipped classroom, for example, is one type of blended learning model in which students view lecture material prior to class, then spend class time engaging in exercises under the supervision of the teacher.
+The flipped classroom, for example, is one type of blended learning model in which students view lecture material before class and then spend class time engaging in exercises under the teacher’s supervision.

 In general, blended learning refers to the following: